Skip to main content

 To add insult to injury, many agencies insist that supply teachers are paid via umbrella payroll companies.
 This results in a significant loss of tax revenue, causing further cuts to public services.
 It is a ludicrous situation that could be reversed immediately if a publicly accountable central register of substitute teachers were in place as it is in Northern Ireland and Scotland.

-Can the Secretary of State for Education justify profiteering out of the Education system, or it it time to stop the rip-off?
+Can the Secretary of State for Education investigate profiteering out of the Education system?
+Nearly 5000 signatories believe it is time to stop the rip-off.

 There is no benefit to children, parents, schools or communities.
 In a cost of living crisis, we cannot afford their services.